Yanhua-Zhang/Attention-Mamba/README.md

 - We will gradually optimize the code to make it more readable and standardized.

+- For validation on the Synapse and ACDC test sets, each sequence is treated as a batch of 2D inputs, and sliding-window inference is applied.
+So, GPU memory consumption during validation depends on the sequence length and in-plane resolution of each case, ranging from over 24 GB to as much as 60 GB on the Synapse dataset.
+Please ensure that sufficient GPU memory is available.

 ### 1. Download pre-trained Resnet models

 Download the pre-trained Resnet models and put them into the folder 'datasets_preprocessed'.